abpy/dtegeoreference/README.md

 "img overlay.py" can be used with out knowledge of programming. can only be used for counties that have been georeferenced (macomb, oakland)

+please note some code is in a rough state and unpolished